Array in R is a list or vector with two or more dimensions. An array is like a stacked matrix, and a matrix is a two-dimensional array.

 Parameters

-nrow: It is a number of rows.
+nrow: It is the number of rows.

-ncol: It is a number of columns.
+ncol: It is several columns.

 dimnames: The default value is NULL.